conchyliculture/pythonsucks/README.md

 Python's documentation is just a huge concatenation of `__doc__()` and a bunch of howtos.
 Try to find a description of the object `ValueError` (a common Exception).
 It also contains treachery (see [colon](#colon)).

+#### <a name="false"/>Falsehood

+Do you expect a 72 bytes object to be evaluated as False ?
+Well Python does.
+Like PHP and Javascript, an empty string, or anything with a 0 length will be evaluated as False for some reason.

+    if u'':
+      print u'No.'
+    else:
+      print u'This is driving me crazy'

+False should be your language NULL and zero, basta.
+Like any sane language like C++ Java or Ruby.

 #### <a name="unicode"/>The unicode failure

 Handling weird characters is hard.
 All languages have their own caveats, but few of them make me as angry as python.